fragrussu/sardunet/tutorials/tutorial3.md

 You are now ready to use SARDU-Net.
 Feel free to email me with feedback or questions at <f.grussu@ucl.ac.uk>.

-*Sorte manna cun is arretzas artifitziales!
+*Sorte manna cun is arretzas neuronales!
 Salude e trigu meda!*